-Araucaria columnaris, first described by (Johann Reinhold Forster) William Jackson Hooker in 1852 is commonly known as the Coral reef araucaria, Cook pine, New Caledonia pine, Cook araucaria, or Columnar araucaria.
+Araucaria columnaris, as described in 1786 by Johann Reinhold Forster, in Florulae Insularum Australium Prodromus, 67 edition, is commonly known as the coral reef araucaria, Cook pine, New Caledonia pine, Cook araucaria, or columnar araucaria.
 It was first classified by botanists working on Captain James Cook's second voyage of exploration.
 The Coral reef araucaria is often confused with the Norfolk Island pine(A. heterophylla) because of their similar appearance.

 Distribution.
 This species is endemic to southern New Caledonia — Ouinne to Prony and Isle of Pines, in the southwestern Pacific ocean, growing at elevations of sea level to 150 feet (0 - 50 m).